-There is a button hidden in the pinhole beside the Ethernet socket.
+There is a button hidden in the pinhole on the side of the DCS-5300W.
 It is used to reset the system or restore the factory default settings.
-Sometimes resetting the DCS-3220G will return the system back to a normal state.
+Sometimes resetting the DCS-5300W will return the system back to a normal state.
 If the system still has problems after reset, restore the factory settings and install again: